hackaye/glitchy-editing/README.md

 * Specify the ESLint and VSCode Action Buttons Ext extensions
 * Hide some files and folders to make the file tree a bit less cluttered
 * Hide the minimap and chat prompts
-* Specify buttons for prettifying, wrapping text, opening the terminal, splitting tabs to show the preview side by side with the code, and sharing your preview link
+* Specify buttons for prettifying, wrapping text, opening the terminal, splitting tabs to show the preview side by side with the code, building / running, and sharing your preview link
+* _TODO: Add publish button to deploy to your chosen platform_

-The project contains an example Vite website but you can just delete `index.html` and `vite.config.js` if you're using something else – make sure you also update the `package.json` to suit your chosen framework.
+The project contains an example Vite website but you can just delete `index.html`, `style.css`, and `vite.config.js` if you're using something else – make sure you also update the `package.json` to suit your chosen framework.